idealtitude/targemmivkhar/README.md

 ![targem Mivkhar Logo](./targemmivkhar.png)

-### /!\ Warning

-**This is a Work In Progress!**

-Most of the work is done, and it's usable right now, but I prefer to warn that it's a work in progress...

 ## Presentation

 This is an extension for Firefox that adds an option in the contextual menu and open Google Translate with the selected text... to translate it.